makrai/notes/mu18-all-but-the-top-embed.md

 ## Angular Asymmetry of Representations

 * understanding of word representations involves either
   * PMI-based:
     word2vec (Mikolov+ 10; Levy & Goldberg, 14) and GloVe (Pennington+ 14)
     * probabilistic i.e. generative: Arora+ 2016
   * CCA-based spectral factorization approaches
     * have long been understood from a probabilistic (i.e., generative) view (Browne, 1979; Hotelling, 1936) and
-    * recently in the NLP context (Stratos+ 2015), a corresponding effort for the PMI-based methods has only recently been conducted in an inspired work
+    * recently in the NLP context (Stratos+ 2015), a corresponding effort for
-* [if] the word vectors are angularly uniform (“isotropic"), the family of PMI-based word representations can be explained under the RAND-WALK model in terms of the maximum likelihood rule.
-Our observation that
+* [if] the word vectors are angularly uniform (“isotropic"), the family of PMI-based word representations can be explained under the RAND-WALK model in terms of the maximum likelihood rule
   * isotropy conditions are relaxed in Section 2.2 of (Arora+ 2016), but the match with the spectral properties observed in Figure 1 is not immediate
-* This contradiction is explicitly resloved by relaxing the constraints on the word vectors to directly fit the observed spectral properties.
-The
+* This contradiction is explicitly resloved by relaxing the constraints on the word vectors to directly fit the observed spectral properties
-  * relaxed conditions are: the word vectors should be isotropic around a point (whose distance to the origin is a small fraction of the average norm of word vectors) lying on a low dimensional subspace.
-Our main result is to
+  * relaxed conditions: the word vectors should be isotropic around a point (whose distance to the origin is a small fraction of the average norm of word vectors) lying on a low dimensional subspace
-  * [then] maximum likelihood rule continues to be close to the PMI-based spectral factorization methods.
+  * [then] maximum likelihood rule continues to be close to the PMI-based spectral factorization methods
   * RAND-WALK, explored in detail in Appendix A: A brief summary and the mathematical connection between our work and theirs

+# 3 Experiments 6

+# 4 Postprocessing and supervised classification 8

+# 5 Conclusion 9

 # Appendix: All-but-the-Top: Simple and Effective postprocessing for Word

 ## A Angular asymmetry of representations

+* intro: same as in Section 2
+* Formally, the model, the original constraints of (Arora+ 2016) and the enlarged constraints on the word vectors are listed below:
+  * A generative model of sentences: the word at time t, denoted by `w_t`, is generated via a log-linear model with a latent discourse variable `c_t`
+    * `c_t` ... forms a “slowly moving" random walk,
+  * Constraints on the word vectors: (Arora+ 2016) suppose that there is a Bayesian priori on the word vectors:
+  * Revised conditions: We revise the Bayesian prior postulate (and in a
+    * differs from the original one in two ways:
+      * it imposes a formal deterministic constraint on the word vectors;
+      * allows the word vectors to be angularly asymmetric: as long as the energy in the direction of u 1 ,. . . ,u D is bounded, there is no constraint on the coefficients.
+Indeed, note that there is no constraint on ṽ(w) to be orthogonal to u 1 , . . . u D

+## Empirical Validation [of] that the enlarged conditions are met by [embeds]

+* u 1 . . . u D are the singular vectors associated with the top D singular
+  * D = 20 for WORD2VEC and D = 10 for GLOVE, and the corresponding value of
+    DA^2 for WORD2VEC and GLOVE vectors are both roughly 40, respectively; both values are small compared to d = 300.
+0.008 0.007 0.006 0.005 0.004 0.003
+* statistical isotropy of the “remaining" vectors ṽ(w) for words w in the
+  * plotting the remaining spectrum (i.e. the (D + 1)-th, ..., 300th singular

+## Mathematical Contribution: the main theorem in (Arora+ 2016) still holds

+* [the] relaxation on the geometry of word representations is empirically satisfied by the vectors learnt as part of the maximum likelihood rule

 ## B Neural networks learn to postprocess 14